 Students can purchase a replacement card for $20 replacement fee at the Office of Parking & Commuter Services.
 Only one replacement card will be allowed per semester.
 If a card was stolen and a police report was filed, the $20 replacement fee may be waived after providing the report.

 The cost is the equivalent of $1.00 a day.
-At American, the total fee students will pay is $130 for each of the fall 2016 and spring 2017 semesters for the 2017-2018 academic year.
+At American, the total fee students will pay is $136 for the fall and spring semesters.
 There is no need to refill the card or supplement the card in any way.
 It is an unlimited pass, not a stored value card.

-American University was the first school in D.C. to enroll in the program pilot.
-Since then, Carnegie Mellon University Heinz College has followed and others are in conversation with WMATA.
+American University was the first school in D.C. to enroll in the program.
+Since then, several other schools have adopted the program and others in conversation with WMATA.

 The University Pass offers unlimited riding on WMATA’S buses and trains during the semester for trips to school, work, internships, cultural events and entertainment.
 It covers the entire WMATA bus and train system.
 In Tenleytown, you can even hop on the M4 Metro bus to Ward Circle if one is available before the AU shuttle arrives.
 Please visit website for maps, trip planner, and other useful information at: www.wmata.com